 A Picture is worth a Thousand WordsHandling images and media with the utmost care is a primary focus of the new editor.
 Hopefully, you’ll find aspects of adding captions or going full-width with your pictures much easier and robust than before.
-These new posts are laid out in a more efficient and consistent way than the previous editor.

 The Inserter ToolImagine everything that WordPress can do is available to you quickly and in the same place on the interface.
 No need to figure out HTML tags, classes, or remember complicated shortcode syntax.
 That’s the spirit behind the inserter—the

 (+)button you’ll see around the editor (in the admin) —which allows you to browse all available content blocks and add them into your post.
 Plugins and themes are able to register their own, opening up all sort of possibilities for rich editing and publishing.
 Go give it a try, you may discover things WordPress can already add into your posts that you didn’t know about.
 Here’s a short list of what you can currently find there:

 - Text & Headings

 - Embeds, like YouTube, Tweets, or other WordPress posts.